okradze/okradze.com/README.md

 # Portfolio

-Made with React and Gatsby
+Made with React and Next.js

 ### Installing